sivasms141/Learning-Git/README.md

 # Learning-Git

-This is my First git practice
+This is my first sample file in the repo